codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

    `kubectl apply -f <filename>`

-#### Step 3: Configure OAuth2 settings in Codefresh
+#### Step 3: Configure OAuth2 settings for Custom Application in Codefresh

-To complete custom provider authentication, configure the settings for the OAuth2 Git application in Codefresh.
+To complete custom provider authentication, configure the settings for the Custom OAuth2 Application in Codefresh.
 Configuring the settings creates a K8s ConfigMap that references the OAuth secret credentials.
 When configuring the settings, you can work in Form mode, or directly update the YAML manifest.

 >Important:
   > The values for all the settings in the ConfigMap are the `keys` in the secret file.

 1. In the Codefresh UI, go to [Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"}.
   The list always shows the default predefined Codefresh provider account and custom provider accounts created, organized by Runtime, Type (Codefresh or Custom) and Status.
-1. From the list, select the runtime to which to apply the current configuration.
+1. From the list, select the Git provider and the runtime to which to apply the current configuration.
    >The runtime must be identical to the runtime to which you saved the K8s secret.
 1. Click **Edit** and then select **Use custom provider**.
    > If you have managed clusters registered to the selected runtime, the authentication account is available to all the clusters.